filecoin-project/filecoin-docs/docs/mine/lotus/custom-storage-layout.md

 If you used the `--no-local-storage` flag during the [miner initialization](miner-setup.md#miner-initialization), you should specify the disk locations for sealing (fast SSD recommended) and long-term storage.

+The Lotus Miner keeps track of defined storage locations in in `~/.lotusminer/storage.json` (or `$LOTUS_MINER_PATH/storage.json`) and uses `~/.lotusminer` path as default.

+Upon initialization of a storage location, a `<path-to-storage>/sectorstorage.json` file is created that contains the UUID assigned to this location, along with whether it can be used for sealing or storing.

 [[TOC]]

 ## Custom location for sealing